MikelSwartz/Vagrant.elasticsearch/README.md

-# Vagrant Continious Integration with GitLab
+# Vagrant host to experiment with ELK
 Vagrant hosts to prototype and experiment with Elasticsearch based on Pluralsight's "Administering an Elasticsearch Cluster" CBT.

 Host Version Contents